pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/preferences.md

 #### Default Team

 The default team to which new team members will be added.
 If this preference is not set, new users will be assigned to the system defined team named "[Default team](/docs/user-interface/settings/teams#the-default-team)" if it exists.

+#### Operational Notification Contacts

+Platform maintenance, operations and security related notifications will be sent to these email addresses.
+By default this will be set to the email addresses of the active Admin users.
+Note that any email address can be set here, the owner of the email address does not need to have a Pactflow account to be be able to receive these notifications.